nathan-contino/diff-camera/README.md

-# Module diff-camera
+# Module sig-diff-vision

 A vision service that detects when images differ significantly from previous images.
 It compares each new image against a set of remembered images and returns detections when significant changes are found.

-## Model natch:service:diff-camera
+## Model natch:service:sig-diff-vision

 A vision service that detects significant changes between images by comparing them against a set of remembered images.